ballerina-platform/ballerina-spec/test/test-framework-spec.md

 The Ballerina test framework will only execute tests defined inside the `tests/` directory of a module.
 Tests defined outside the test directory will not get executed when building the Ballerina project.
-Test files can be put into subdirectories within the tests folder much like a Ballerina module.
+Test files can be put into sub directories within the tests folder much like a Ballerina module.

 ### Visibility

 The symbols defined in a module are accessible from within the test files.
-This includes globally defined objects and variables.
+This includes globally-defined objects and variables.
 Hence, redefining a symbol in a test file is not allowed if it is already declared in the module.
-Instead they can be reassigned in test files.
+Instead, they can be reassigned in the test files.
 It must be noted that symbols defined in the test files will not be visible inside the module source files.

 ### Test Resources